rajib-jadav/landing-page/README.md

 - Crate Design System guideline
 - add style header & Hero-section with responsive
 - then push all changes in GitHub using git.

+## Day 3 (14 Sept 2025)
+- add style service section
+- then push all changes in GitHub